JoeyStanley/jekyll-for-designers/research.md

 <h3>CV Highlights</h3>

+**Joseph A. Stanley**.
+"Beyond Midpoints: Vowel Dynamics of the Low-Back-Merger Shift."
+Poster presentation at the 181st Meeting of the Acoustical Society of America (ASA).
+Seattle, WA.
+November 29, 2021.
+<a href="/downloads/211129-ASA2021-trajs.pdf" class="poster" target="_blank" title="download this poster as a PDF"></a>

 **Joseph A. Stanley** (2020).
 "The Absence of a Religiolect among Latter-day Saints in Southwest Washington."
 In Valerie Fridland, Alicia Wassink, Lauren Hall-Lew, & Tyler Kendall (eds.) *Speech in the Western States Volume III: Understudied Dialects.* (Publication of the American Dialect Society 105), 95--122.
 Durham, NC: Duke University Press. https://doi.org/10.1215/00031283-8820642.
 <a href="https://doi.org/10.1215/00031283-8820642" class="link" target="_blank" title="link to PADS online"></a>